TANG16/Comparison-of-Generative-RNN-based-Models/README.md

-# Comparison-of-Generative-RNN-based-Models
-Comparison of Generative RNN-based Models:
+# Comparison of the RNN-ased Generative Models:

-In this project, three recurrent network architectures, namely Clockwork RNN [], Simple RNN, and the Long-Short Term Memory networks are compared for the sequence generation task.
+In this project, three recurrent network architectures, namely Clockwork RNN, Simple RNN, and the Long-Short Term Memory networks are compared for the sequence generation task.